arashnm80/arashnm80.github.io/quotes.md

 > 90% of all outcomes are derived from 10% of causes.

+> we seek the truth and we endure the consequences

 > Talk is cheap, show me the code.

 > I'm gonna live my choices through real life actions.